 I wish you very well in your activism and other endeavors, and hope you find The Lifelong Activist very useful.
 Please tell others about it and this site.

-On a personal note, I’m a vegan, free software/free culture advocate, and lover of life, dogs, and social justice in all its forms.
+I’m a vegan, free software advocate, and lover of life, dogs, and social justice in all its forms.
 I’m also a former foster mom of four teenage Sudanese refugees (a.k.a., “Lost Boys”), now all adult and living independently.
 And I’m a living kidney donor.
 If you’re a current or prospective vegan, free software advocate, foster parent, or kidney donor, email me and I will support you however I can.

 When I was a kid, I mainly wanted to do two things: write and help.
 And I find that, as an adult, the more time I devote to these activities the happier I am.
 I’m a classic “late bloomer” who didn’t start coming into my own, professionally or personally, until I was well into my forties, and so I understand first-hand the despair that comes from feeling like you’re not living up to your potential.
 But I now know what I didn’t know then: that blocks are often easily overcome once you stop blaming yourself for being “lazy” or “undisciplined” and start looking for the real roots of the problem.
 And so, my main message to others is often, “relax, it’s gonna be fine.”